Realm-Bot/docs/realm-modules/realm-console.md

 The Realm Console is highly privileged by design.
 Any user who can send messages in the console channel can attempt to run commands in the Realm.

+Discord channel write access is the primary access control.
+Realm Bot's slash-command role permissions do not automatically restrict messages posted in the Realm Console channel.

 For this reason, you should:

 - Restrict the channel so only **trusted in-game Administrators** can access it.
 - Prevent general members from viewing or posting in the console channel.
 - Treat console output as operational infrastructure, not community chat.
+- Never configure the Realm Console in a publicly writable channel.

 Failure to secure this channel may result in:
 - Abuse of commands